openordu/ordu-11ty/src/quiz/quiz1.md

 :::
 ::::

-:::: quiz 0|What is the currency of Japan?
+:::: question 0|What is the currency of Japan?
 ::: option
 Yen
 :::